memsom/Metroworks.PowerPC.Object.Decompiler/README.md

 #NB
 This is a fun little lunch time project.
 It's not a serious endevour.
 Please don't expect too much ;-)

+##Progress
+* Now handles all of the example BeOS PowerPC files that make up part of the RTL.
+* Handles BeOS PowerPC .a files (these are basically a bunch of object files concattenated with an ObjHeader then LibFile structs for each object and a name table tacked on tot he bottom of that header, followed by the raw Object files.
+The format might be aligned to 4 bytes, I've not got as far as to checkign that, but there were no docs about the code format so I had to grok the binary and work out what the structire was.
+* Creates a direcory tree for the output.
+This makes looking at the output less complicated.
+* Handles a lot of the edge cases with regards to naming of file contents.